maxm4/cbmpy/README.md

 Author: Brett G. Olivier (@bgoli)

+## Fork by Maxime Mahout

+This fork proposes an implementation of the encoding of gene protein reaction associations into the SBML FBC V2 format.
+Indeed, until now there was no way of adding gene products to the model and having them appear in the SBML FBC V2.

+The code uses Python library `pyeda` for formatting the logical relations into the standardized DNF form (Disjunctive Normal Form, resulting in a list of isofunctional enzymatic complexes for each reaction).

+Other works of interest that might be done in this fork: - implementing the global variable `METAPREFIX = 'meta_'` into a parameter of the conversion functions to SBML.
+The automatically added `'meta_'` prefix is incompatible with some versions of cobrapy, and was removed for the analysis of <https://github.com/maxm4/paSAmcs>.
+Code needs more testing before pull request.

 ## About
 CBMPy (https://systemsbioinformatics.github.io/cbmpy/) is a new platform for constraint based modelling and analysis.
 It has been designed using principles developed